vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWPFSS IS PFSS ACTIVE?.md

  property | value
 --- | ---
  Method comment | Is PFSS active for this system/user/etc?
- Leading comment lines | RPC called by Delphi to determine if passing visit string,1 = PFSS active - pass visit string with order,0 = PFSS not active - do not pass visit string,$$SWSTAT^IBBAPI() WILL BE RELEASED IN IB*2*286, as per E.Zeigler,Check for IB patch
+ Leading comment lines | RPC called by Delphi to determine if passing visit string 1 = PFSS active - pass visit string with order
+0 = PFSS not active - do not pass visit string
+$$SWSTAT^IBBAPI() WILL BE RELEASED IN IB*2*286, as per E.Zeigler
+Check for IB patch

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am